A Reality Check for Those Who Plan to Start Prepper Homestead AFTER the SHTF

 - Buy full-grown, already laying chickens.

 Everyone thinks of cows when they think of milk.
 A calm, productive dairy cow is a wonderful thing.
 However, this is not an instant kind of thing either.
 If you get a calf, you should know that cows should not be bred before 15 months, and may not reach maturity until they are 22 months of age.
 Cow gestation is 9 months, like humans.
-So you’re looking at about two and a half years or more before you can get so much as a drop of milk from a cow.
+So you’re looking at about two and a half years or more before you can get so much as a drop of milk from a cow that you bought as a calf.
 Their poop is enormous, smelly, and draws flies, which is a problem if you don’t have a lot of land for them to roam on.
-Cows are also quite expensive to purchase and eat way more than goats, so for the homesteader on a budget, goats are a better option.
+Cows are also quite expensive to purchase and they eat way more than goats, so for the homesteader on a budget, goats are a better option.

 You should not breed a goat until she’s a year old.
 Then, if the breeding takes, you have 5 months of waiting for babies.
 Then, you have a couple of weeks where she’s producing colostrum for her kids, which you should never, ever take.
 Finally, you have milk.
 FINALLY.
 And it’s delicious.
 But that first glass is the most long-awaited glass of milk you will ever sip.